mohsr/spellblade/README.md

 # B. The Plan

-The server backend of the game will be built using Go hosted on Heroku with MongoDB hosted by mLab as a database.
-The frontend will be relatively simple and will use basic HTML5 and CSS, though maybe I'll use a framework for it in the future (this project is mostly an exercise in backend development for now).
+The server backend of the game will be built using Go hosted on Heroku with Google Cloud Firestore as a database.
+The frontend will be relatively simple and will use basic HTML5 and CSS, though maybe I'll use a framework for it in the future (this project is mostly an exercise in backend Go development for now).

 # C. Gameplay